mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 While the system is aimed more towards experienced Dungeons and Dragons players, the system is still aimed to be intuitive to use.
 This is because the client's main goal with the system is to create a map for a Dungeons and Dragons game in a short time and with little effort from the user.
 This is also supported by the fact that Dungeons and Dragons map-generator systems/applications are not widely used.
 Therefore, processes, functions, and actions the system supports should employ conventions and designs most people are familiar with.

-According to the client, the system is to be faciliated in a digital manner, using web browser(s) to host the system on multiple devices simultaneously for a single Dungeons and Dragons game.
+According to the client, the system is to be facilitated in a digital manner, using web browser(s) to host the system on multiple devices simultaneously for a single Dungeons and Dragons game.
 Therefore, the users are expected to:
 - Have basic experience with using technologies such as computers and/or mobile devices
 - Have basic experience with using a web browser

-The client has also outlined that the system is to be used in conjuction with real-life figures that are completely separate from the system.
+The client has also outlined that the system is to be used in conjunction with real-life figures that are completely separate from the system.
 Therefore, users are expected to have such figures for use with the system.
 Thus, the system will not be designed with the need to track players.
 Rather, the Dungeon Master will manually track each Players' positions, and use the system to adjust the appearance of the map accordingly.

 #### 1.3.4 Limitations